Doggie Destinations: Cape May

 For more of a woodsy feel, head over to Cape May’s only dog friendly campground.
 Holly Shores Camping resort offers 38 wooded acres nestled in Cape May County just 4 miles from the Cape May and Wildwood beaches.
 Guests are allowed 2 dogs free of charge but they have to be on a leash when walking around the campground.

-Cape May has tons of wonderful restaurants serving all sytles of foods with all sorts of price ranges.
-However, not many provide accommodations for dogs.
-The following three restaurants will help you and your pup satisfy your itch for good food while visiting Cape May.
+Cape May has tons of wonderful restaurants serving all styles of foods with all sorts of price ranges.
+However, finding one that will accommodate your pup can be challenging.
+Thankfully, these four restaurants will help you and your pup satisfy your itch for good food while visiting Cape May.

 Harpoons on the Bay